 These technologies help in making apps location-aware.
 In our work, we rely heavily on a number of third-party services – libraries and APIs that directly engage with GPS, AGPS, Cell ID, and Wi-Fi technologies built into users’ devices for both outdoor and indoor mapping, navigation, real-time geolocation tracking, and estimating speed and time.

 What features should you add to your location-aware app?

-Based on our experience building location-aware apps, here’s a list of the most common geolocation features that customers request.
+Based on our experience building geolocation applications, here’s a list of the most common geolocation features that customers request.

 Determining a user’s current position

 If you’re planning to add location-based search, content, or services to your app, you definitely need to know the user’s current location.
 Gas Buddy uses location data to help you find the nearest and cheapest gas stations.
 The app determines your current location, then locates gas stations nearby, notifies you about them, shows directions to the gas station you choose, and allows you to pay for gas in the app.

 Or recall the breakout game that made millions of people walk out of their homes in search of fantastic animals – Pokemon Go.
 This game is also a user’s location tracker suggesting where to find Pokemons and where to rest at a Pokestop.
 While resting at a Pokestop, users receive notifications of the Pokemons nearby.